Les Ross: Xtra AM and return to BRMB

 With the launch of sister station Xtra AM in 1989, Ross moved on to present there for four years.
-In August 1993, Ross returned to BRMB to host Breakfast show, where he had female co-presenters by his side during this period, including Suzi Becker and Tammy Gooding.
+In August 1993, Ross returned to BRMB to host the Breakfast show.
 After 26 years of broadcasting, on Friday 27 September 2002, Ross presented his final BRMB Breakfast show, live from Birmingham International station.
 As 9 o'clock approached, he boarded a Virgin Trains West Coast train hauled by electric locomotive no. 86259 especially named 'Les Ross' to mark the end of his BRMB radio career.

 He later purchased and preserved this locomotive in operational condition following its retirement from regular passenger service.
-Locomotive 86259 has been returned to mainline use and sees use on various rail tours, painted in it original 1960s British Rail electric blue livery.
+Locomotive 86259 has been returned to mainline use and sees use on various rail tours, painted in its original 1960s British Rail electric blue livery.

 Saga 105.7

 On Monday 6 January 2003, Ross took over from David Hamilton, on Birmingham's Saga 105.7 FM breakfast show.
-However, in December 2004, he quit the station as he claimed the station management was guilty of sending "nannying" e-mails which were turning him into a "robo-jock" and was apparently barred from drinking coffee during his early show.
+However, in December 2004, he quit the station as he said the station management was guilty of sending "nannying" e-mails which were turning him into a "robo-jock" and was apparently barred from drinking coffee during his early show.

-He announced his departure, planned for Christmas Eve 2004, after he was only offered a one-year contract, below half-pay, despite doubling the show's ratings in recent audience research figures.
-Ross stated "How much would I have had to put the ratings up by just to get the same deal as I was on before?
-If I had been happy and felt that I had support, I might have stayed for half the money.
-But I wasn't happy and I feel that if you pay peanuts, you get monkeys."
-His departure came before Christmas Eve, as station bosses decided to take action when Ross spoke to the local press about what had happened.

 Back to the BBC Radio

-Rumour mills went quickly into action about where Ross would turn up next.
-BBC Radio WM re-hired him to present a weekly show on Sundays from 9 am to midday.
+BBC Radio WM re-hired Ross to present a weekly show on Sundays from 9 am to midday.
 On Sunday 6 February 2005, Ross presented his first weekly show on BBC Radio WM.
-He would also cover for various holidaying presenters on the station including Adrian Goldberg, Ed Doolan and Danny Kelly, which Ross would later take over the afternoon show permanently.
+He would also cover for various holidaying presenters on the station including Adrian Goldberg, Ed Doolan and Danny Kelly.
+Ross later hosted the afternoon show permanently.

 In addition to his Sunday morning show, on Saturday 23 July 2005, Ross also took over the Saturday Breakfast show from 6 to 9 am.